Chen Shulong: Career

 From 2002 to 2003, Chen served as Vice Mayor of Hefei.
 During office period, he also studied in University of Science and Technology of China.
-In 2003 he transferred to Wuhu, and served as Deputy Secretary of CPC Committee and Vice Mayor.
-He upgraded to Mayor of Wuhu in 2006, and served as Secretary of CPC Committee in 2008.
-In 2011, he elected as Member of CPC Provincial Standing Committee of Anhui.
+In 2003 he transferred to Wuhu, and served as Chinese Communist Party Deputy Committee Secretary and Vice Mayor.
+He upgraded to Mayor of Wuhu in 2006, and served as CCP Committee Secretary in 2008.
+In 2011, he elected as Member of CCP Provincial Standing Committee of Anhui.
 Chen was elected as Vice Governor of Anhui in 2012, and upgraded to Executive Vice Governor of Anhui in 2016.
-He was no longer served as Member of CPC Provincial Standing Committee of Anhui since October 2016.
+He was no longer served as Member of CCP Provincial Standing Committee of Anhui since October 2016.

 Investigation

-On November 8, 2016, Chen Shulong was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
-Chen was expelled from the Communist Party on May 2, 2017.
+On November 8, 2016, Chen Shulong was placed under investigation by the Central Commission for Discipline Inspection, the CCP's internal disciplinary body, for "serious violations of regulations".
+Chen was expelled from the CCP on May 2, 2017.

 On July 27, 2018, Chen Shulong stood trial for bribery, power abuse, insider trading and disclosing inside information, at the Intermediate People's Court of Xiamen in southeast China's Fujian province.
 Chen took advantage of his different positions to benefit others in business operations, obtaining projects and bank loans, investments and personnel promotions, and in return accepting money and property worth over 275.8 million yuan (40.6 million U.S. dollars) personally or through his family members between 1994 and 2016.
 Besides, he also abused of power, illegally made 137 million yuan (20.4 million U.S. dollars) of gains from insider trading and disclosed inside information.
 Chen was sentenced to life in prison on April 3, 2019.